bagusfaize/geopedia/README.md

 # About The Project
 ## Geopedia
-Web application for viewing mining data
+Web application for viewing mining data.

 ## Built with
 This application built with NextJS use these tech stack :